 So, here we have the prototypical picture of complacency right on the verge of imminent disaster.

 Verse 5: In the same hour came forth fingers of a man’s hand, and wrote over against the candlestick upon the plaister of the wall of the king’s palace: and the king saw the part of the hand that wrote.

-Therefore, the “handwriting on the wall” must have made an ineffaceable impression in the minds of “the thousand” of Belshazzar’s “lords” including “his princes, his wives, and his concubines” in verses 1,2.
-But, the impression did not stop with ancient Babylon because the phrase “handwriting on the wall” has echoed down through the ages even to our time.
-It is a favored expression for taking heed to warning signs that all must, sooner or later, take responsibility for one’s own character and behavior.
+Therefore, the “handwriting on the wall” must have made an ineffaceable impression in the minds of “the thousand” of Belshazzar’s “lords” including “his princes, his wives, and his concubines” (Verses 1, 2).
+But the impression did not stop with ancient Babylon, because the phrase, “handwriting on the wall,” has echoed down through the ages even to our time.
+It is a favored expression for taking heed to warning signs that all must, sooner or later, take responsibility for their own character and behavior.

 Verse 6: Then the king’s countenance was changed, and his thoughts troubled him, so that the joints of his loins were loosed, and his knees smote one against another.

 The specter was like a bolt out of the blue.
 Terror took the place of intoxicated bliss.
 The shock of it shook him to the very core.
 The guilt, for rejecting the things he learned as a lad and suppressed for years resurged with a vengeance.
 Even though he had no idea what the blazing letters meant, he “realized that he must render an account of the stewardship entrusted him, and that for his wasted opportunities and his defiant attitude he could offer no excuse.”
 Panic seized him.